Willis Resilience Expedition

-The Willis Resilience Expedition was a scientific and exploratory program that took place in Antarctica from November 2013 to January 2014, with the goal of a better understanding of changes in the Earth's climate brought on by global warming in addition to weather-related risk.
-Announced in August 2013, the expedition was led by explorer Douglas Stoup and Parker Liautaud, a teenage polar adventurer and environmental campaigner.
-The expedition was underwritten by Willis Group, a global risk advisor, insurance and reinsurance broker.
+The Willis Resilience Expedition was a scientific and exploratory program in Antarctica from November 2013 to January 2014.
+The expedition's goal was to gain a better scientific understanding of the changes to Earth's climate due to global warming and weather-related phenomena.
+The expedition was announced in August 2013 and was led by explorers Douglas Stoup and Parker Liautaud.
+The expedition was underwritten by the Willis Group.

-The communications team, including driver and mechanic Eyjo Furteitsson, communication manager Nathan Hambrook-Skinner, and cinematographer Paddy Scott trailed the team in the 6x6 expedition truck built especially for the expedition by Arctic Trucks.
+The communications team, including the driver and mechanic Eyjo Furteitsson, communication manager Nathan Hambrook-Skinner, and cinematographer Paddy Scott, trailed the team in their 6x6 expedition truck.

-The expedition consisted of three main components:
+The expedition had three main goals: